Act now: final day for Tesco shareholders to submit compensation claim

 - Evidence of the transactions e.g. broker statements and contract notes.

-Compensation for Tesco shares/bonds held in an ISA is not paid directly back into the ISA.
-However, the compensation can be paid in without the amount counting toward the annual ISA allowance, according to platform, Hargreaves Lansdown which earlier this year helped its clients with claims.
+Compensation for Tesco shares/bonds held in an ISA isn’t paid directly back into the ISA.
+However, the compensation can be paid in without the amount counting toward the annual ISA allowance.
+KPMG added that 20% of the interest portion of the compensation amount will be withheld.

 In the case of SIPP investments, claims must be made by the pension trustees and action shouldn’t be needed by the investor.
 However, you should check with your pension company that this is being done.
 Compensation will be paid directly back into the SIPP and will not count towards your annual contribution allowance.